-Community pop-up health bus returns in new year
+Community pop-up health bus back in February

 NHS staff will be on hand to administer first and second doses of the COVID-19 vaccine, as well as booster vaccines and flu jabs, for those eligible.
 Health experts on our bus will also be distributing a free box of COVID-19 testing kits to those who attend if they would like one, while supplies last.